unazan5490/cyoa-project/parents.md

-### You Found your little sis talking to the doll!!
+### You found out your parents are both dead and there’s a knock on your door!

 ##### What would you do?!